Gunman's hatred of Jews motivated massacre at Pittsburgh synagogue, prosecutor tells jury

 “He is filled with hatred for Jews," prosecutor Mary Hahn said, noting Bowers had an extensive history of posting antisemitic and white supremacist content online.
 “That is what propelled him to act."

-The defense has sought to raise questions about motive, suggesting to jurors that his rampage was not spurred by antisemitism but his delusional belief that Jews were committing genocide by helping refugees settle in the United States.
+The defense has sought to raise questions about motive, suggesting to jurors in its opening statement last month that his rampage was not spurred by antisemitism but his delusional belief that Jews were committing genocide by helping refugees settle in the United States.

 Assuming the jury returns a conviction, the trial would enter what's expected to be a lengthy penalty phase, with the same jurors deciding Bowers' sentence: life in prison or the death penalty.
 Bowers' attorneys have focused their efforts on trying to save his life.